 Side Stage Magazine said "This is a talented band with a fresh sound for this day and age.
 This is a five-star album."

-2018 saw the band release the full length album We're a Small Band and earning the moniker "The hardest working band in Lansing".
-They built their own studio in 2019 so they could put out records more frequently, releasing two EP's, Jaren and The Band on the Throne along with a second full length album 90's School Bus in the spring.
+2018 saw the band release the full-length album We're a Small Band, be featured in Lansing City Pulse, and earning the moniker "The hardest working band in Lansing".
+They built their own studio in 2019 so they could put out records more frequently, releasing two EP's, Jaren and The Band on the Throne along with a second full-length album 90's School Bus in the spring.

 Following the release of Plastic Pickles, the band decided to join forces with Metro Detroit pop-punk band Almost Made the Mixtape and release a split EP entitled Oh!
 That's What You Call Music?!
 Volume 1.
-Jenn's Apartment open their half of the split with Positive Potion, a mid tempo rocker that features the band’s signature ringing guitar lines over crunchy rhythms and chords.
-They picks up the tempo and wear their pop punk roots proudly on Drunk All the Time before closing the album with their cover of Anyways from the Almost Made the Mixtape release Attaboy!
-Jenn’s Apartment takes the pop punk track and adds a jangly 90’s feel to it, making it sound like a jam session between Counting Crows and Green Day.
+Jenn's Apartment opens their half of the split with Positive Potion, a mid-tempo rocker that features the band’s signature ringing guitar lines over crunchy rhythms and chords.
+They pick up the tempo and wear their pop-punk roots proudly on Drunk All the Time before closing the album with their cover of Anyways from the Almost Made the Mixtape release Attaboy!
+Jenn’s Apartment takes the pop-punk track and adds a jangly 90’s feel to it, making it sound like a jam session between Counting Crows and Green Day.
+This release would have the groups featured in the "Turn it Down" section of the Lansing City Pulse and the band would be featured in an article highlighting the split release show at local Mac's Bar.

-The Bird The Bridge The Wire is their latest full length album set to release April 17th, 2020 on all major streaming platforms.
+The Bird The Bridge The Wire is their latest full-length album set to release April 17th, 2020 on all major streaming platforms.
 Quickly following their EP release Dr_gs from last March, this album finds the band once again sharpening their razor-sharp craft.
 All but one of the album’s nine tracks clock in at under three minutes.
 Drummer Justin Pine kicks the tempo up on a number of the songs, letting the band fully display the punk rock chops they’ve always threatened on previous releases.
-The driving bass lines and tight drum fills provide a raucous background to songwriter and guitarist Roy Kirby’s storytelling style of power pop song writing.
+The driving bass lines and tight drum fills provide a raucous background to songwriter and guitarist Roy Kirby’s storytelling style of power pop songwriting.
+Following the release of these works, the band was featured in Lansing Community College's M897 Artist Spotlight and had an article in Alternative Sound.

-As equally influenced by 70’s power pop acts like Thin Lizzy and The Police, and emo punk acts like Jawbreaker and The Get Up Kids; Jenn’s Apartment covers their driving guitar chords with layered lead lines and guitar solos.
-Bassist Chris Davis handles the production duties, letting the band’s raw guitar and drum driven sound drive the fore front while the band’s layered vocals make sure every lyric and hook is heard.
-For fans of Alkaline Trio, The Hold Steady, and The Get Up Kids.
+As equally influenced by 70’s power-pop acts like Thin Lizzy and The Police, and emo punk acts like Jawbreaker and The Get Up Kids; Jenn’s Apartment covers their driving guitar chords with layered lead lines and guitar solos.
+Bassist Chris Davis handles the production duties, letting the band’s raw guitar and drum-driven sound drive the forefront while the band’s layered vocals make sure every lyric and hook is heard.
+For fans of Alkaline Trio and The Hold Steady.